Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/index.md

 #### Identify.remove

-This method removes a value or values to a user property, if it exists in the user property.
+This method removes a value or values to a user property if it exists in the user property.
 Remove means remove the existing value from the given list.
 If the item doesn't exist in the user property, it's a no operation.

 ```ts
 import { Identify, identify } from '@amplitude/analytics-node';